-Porche check engine light comes on when the On-Board Diagnostic (OBD) system detects a problem.
-“Fault of the engine control system” and “Check Engine Visit workshop” error messages may also come up on the dashboard.
+Porsche check engine light comes on when the On-Board Diagnostic (OBD) system detects a problem.
+“Fault of the engine control system” and “Check Engine Visit workshop” error messages may also appear on the dashboard.

 It can be hard to pinpoint the source of the problem without an OBD-II scanner, as a whole range of faults can trigger the check engine light on a Porsche.

 Here are a few symptoms you may notice when your Porsche check engine light comes on.

 - Poor throttle response

 Although some steps you can try, like checking the gas cap or looking for anything loose under a hood, you will usually be pretty much in the dark without reading the diagnostic trouble codes (DTCs).

 Porsche check engine light should only be reset after you read the codes and fix the problem.

 We recommended using a scanner designed for Porsche vehicles instead of a generic OBD-II scanner.
 Popular Porsche scanners include iCarsoft, Foxwell NT520 Pro, and YOUCANIC Full System Scanner for Porsche.